cs3org/OCM-API/IETF-RFC.md

      token for a short-lived bearer token, and only use that bearer token to access the Resource (See the [Code Flow](#code-flow) section).
-If the `must-exchange-token` requirement is not present and the Discovery endpoint inspected at step 1. exposes the `token-exchange` capability, the receiver MAY attempt to perform the token exchange as above, but it MUST fall back to the following steps should the process fail.
+If the `must-exchange-token` requirement is not present and the discovery inspected at step 1 exposes the `exchange-token` capability with a `tokenEndPoint`, the receiver MAY attempt the token exchange as above, but it MUST fall back to the following steps should the process fail.
 3.2.
 If it includes `must-use-mfa`, the Receiving Server MUST ensure
      that the Receiving Party has been authenticated with MFA, or prompt